 Jenny Chamarette is an academic and curator with a particular interest in film and the visual arts: she has published on film and art theory, contemporary French philosophy, and moving image installation.
 Originally starting out in Modern Languages (teaching French literature and translation), Jenny is now a Lecturer in Film Studies at Queen Mary, University of London.
 Outside academia, she has programmed and curated short film festivals and artist’s moving image exhibitions in Nottingham and Cambridge, and is currently working as an art writer with a loose collective of artists formed through an Escalator Retreat at Wysing Art Centre in the East of England.
 Jenny has a long-standing collaboration with Anna Cady, one of the artists in Translation Games.
 She enjoys working collaboratively, and is particularly interested in play and experimentation as a way of informing practice-based research.

 Ricarda Vidal is a lecturer, curator and translator.
-She teaches at King’s College London and has published on urban space, the legacy of Modernism and Romanticism, speed, the car and driving as cultural phenomena as well as society’s fascination with death and murder.
-Outside academia, she is founding director of the international short film competition and archive Betting on Shorts and, together with Sam Treadaway leads the bookart project Revolve:R. She has worked with Tate Public Programmes, the ICA, and international venues and film festivals.
-Recent curatorial work includes an exhibition on death at Senate House, University of London and shows with the GHost Project at the London Art Fair and the Folkestone Triennial Fringe 2011.
+She teaches at the Department of German and the Department of Culture, Media and Creative Industries, King’s College London.
+She has published on urban space, the legacy of Modernism and Romanticism, speed, the car and driving as cultural phenomena as well as society’s fascination with death and murder.
+Outside academia, she is founding director of the international short film competition and archive Betting on Shorts and, together with Sam Treadaway leads the bookart project Revolve:R, which is a practice-based exploration of visual communication.
+She has worked with Tate Public Programmes, the ICA, and international venues and film festivals.
 Ricarda sees Translation Games as a way to combine her various interests in the theory and practice of translation and artmaking in one project.